-The Group has initiated a legal proceeding on 11 February 2021 as plaintiff via the issuance of a writ of summons to the Group's previous cleaning contractor, as defendant, for damages caused by the said cleaning contractor's negligence and lack of duty of care when carrying out their contracted work on 25 July 2020 which resulted in office damages by water flooding from a fire sprinkler broken by the cleaning contractor staff.
-The damages claimed by the Group from the defendant amounted to HK\$882,199 plus other damages yet to be assessed at this stage.
-The Group considers that it is premature at this stage to project the possible outcome or damage award of this case and therefore has included the information on this legal proceeding for disclosure only and has not provided for any commitment in the statements.
+The Group initiated a legal proceeding on 11 February 2021 as plaintiff via the issuance of a writ of summons to the Group's previous cleaning contractor as defendant, for damages caused by negligence of the said cleaning contractor and the lack of duty of care when carrying out their contracted work on 25 July 2020 which caused damages due to flooding from a fire sprinkler broken by the staff of the cleaning contractor.
+The Group's HK\$882,199 original claim on the damages from the defendant has been revised to HK\$726,559, which was assessed by an independent surveying expert engaged by the Bank for this case.
+The revised damage claim is yet to be assessed by the Court.
+The Group considers that it is premature at this stage to project the possible outcome or damage award of this legal case and therefore has included the information on this legal proceeding for disclosure only and has not provided for any commitment in the financial statements.